mikkeline-elleby/semester_project_teamwise/presets/README.md

 Layer fragments describe how the language model behaves and what function tools it can call.
 Place them in `presets/layers/llm/`.

 Common fields:
-- model: LLM model id (e.g., "tavus-llama").
+- model: LLM model id (e.g., "tavus-gpt-oss").
 - tools: Array of function-calling tool definitions.

 Tool object shape (summary):